Weakly-supervised segmentation using inherently-explainable classification models and their application to brain tumour classification: Methodology

 \subsection{Implementation}

 The implementation was done using PyTorch and PyTorch-lightning, and the experiments were performed using an Nvidia GeForce RTX 2080 TI GPU.
 The data was partitioned into three sets: training, validation, and testing, with real-time spatial augmentation during the training phase.
 The networks were trained with the help of automatic mixed-precision for 300 epochs for the second dataset, with various batch sizes, depending on when each model converged and how large it was memory-wise, keeping the effective batch size as 128 by accumulating gradients of multiple batches before backpropagating.
-The loss was calculated using the weighted cross-entropy loss function and was optimised using the Adam optimiser with a learning rate of 0.001.
+Specifically, the heavier GP-ShuffleUNet and GP-ReconResNet models utilised a physical batch size of 4 with 32 accumulation steps, GP-UNet used a batch size of 8 with 16 steps, and the baseline models (Inception V3, ResNeXt50, MProtoNet) employed a batch size of 32 with 4 steps.
+The loss was calculated using the weighted cross-entropy loss function and was optimised using the Adam optimiser with a learning rate of 0.001 and the betas were set to $(0.9, 0.999)$.
 To avoid overfitting, along with adding dropout layers inside the network models, L2 regularisation weights decay factor of 5e-4 was also employed.
-To avoid exploding gradients, a gradient clip-off value of one was applied.
 Finally, post-hoc interpretability methods~\citep{chatterjee2021torchesegeta} were applied to all GP and non-GP models - to be able to compare their interpretability.
+The code for this research is publicly available on GitHub \footnote{Code on GitHub: \url{https://github.com/soumickmj/GPModels}} and the trained model weights are available on Hugging Face\footnote{Weights on Hugging Face: \url{https://huggingface.co/collections/soumickmj/gp-models}}.